Bursaries, Grants & Scholarships

 Some of our funds are subject-specific, such as the Ann Duncan Fund (for MML students wishing to improve their oral skills by travelling during Christmas and Easter vacations), and the various funds supporting medically-related travel and electives at both undergraduate and postgraduate level.
 Geographers and geologists can also benefit from generous funding, as well as archaeologists and those undertaking Asian studies.

-The Newnham US Committee (mainly alumnae of the College now living in the USA) is offering a substantial travel bursary this year (for the thirteenth year).
-The winner of this bursary (undergraduate or postgraduate) will receive $5,000 for travel to and within the USA during the summer vacation 2023.
-Please see this poster for further information.
+The Newnham US Committee (mainly alumnae of the College now living in the USA) usually offers a substantial travel bursary.
+The winner of this bursary (undergraduate or postgraduate) will receive $5,000 for travel to and within the USA during the summer vacation.

 Student equipment grants

-The student equipment grants provide several small grants termly for medical, scientific or other technical equipment for the individual use of undergraduate or postgraduate students; this includes clinical equipment grants (for stethoscopes etc).
+The student equipment grants provide several small grants termly for medical, scientific or other technical equipment for the individual use of undergraduate or clinical students.

 Architects have particular equipment needs, and are guaranteed at least £300 per year from the equipment funds, on production of receipts.